zocker-160/docker-x2go-kde/README.md

 ## Run-it

-Use X2Go client with user and password: `x2go / x2go`.
+Use X2Go client with user and password: `linux / linux`.

 An SSH server is listening on port `localhost:2222` on your host.
 Use that as a connection string for X2Go.